DhivyaThanga/bread-winner/README.md

 # Bread Winner

-Poor man implementation of producer consumer paradigm in C#.
+Lightweight implementation of producer consumer paradigm in C#.

 This library relies heavily on threads.
-TPL should be avoided when using this library, even at the cost of synchrounously waiting tasks when no synchronous API is available.
+TPL should be avoided when using this library, even at the cost of synchronously waiting tasks when no synchronous API is available.

 Further details [here][justification], but the general idea is that the purpose of this library is avoiding to use the Managed Thread Pool.
 This is epescially useful in the context of Web API.